grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] Update `Cargo.toml` to version `0.6.1`.
 - [ ] Commit the changes and create a git tag `v0.6.1`.
 - [ ] **Verify the new tag triggers and passes all checks in GitHub Actions.**
+- [ ] Update this task list to mark all tasks as completed.

 ---